 My observations over the years

-- Most traders suffer and have problems to establish stability in their trading over a longer timeframe as they focus only on floor 4 and 5 thus neglecting to put a solid foundation in place first (floor 1 to 3).
+- Most traders suffer and have problems to establish stability in their trading over longer timeframes as they focus mostly on floor 4 and 5 thus missing to put a solid foundation in place first (floor 1 to 3).

 - Floor 4 will provide you with a clear edge over other traders eventually.
 Very few are able to accumulate thousands of hours of quality practice in chart reading.
 If you did it, you are inevitably ahead and thus have an inherent edge which you can exploit.
 This can’t be forced, no matter how hard you try.
 It’s a function of time spent observing charts and the amount of market cycles you traded through.

 - Floor 2 and 3 are easy to apply and have the potential to turn you into a profitable trader much earlier.
 Maybe even without having reached mastery in chart reading (It’s up to you to prove this).

 - Floor 1 should be in place as it is hard to raise anything on a bad foundation.